 Danny & I met at Coles Myer this is where my addiction of Koolies began.
 Danny’s boss’s parents had a property outside Ballarat.
 We went to visit his parents and I have very clear memories of my first wonderful introduction to their Koolie called Koolie.
 I now was on a mission to have at least one of these wonderful dogs called Koolies.
 We looked through the Trading Post and found Otto, who had come off a farm at Maffra.
 I loved Otto but he needed a girlfriend, so we went back a short time later and got Heidi.
 The fun had begun, double trouble.
 It was certainly a great learning curve, they also lived a long and very enjoyable life to the age of 15.
 I have some lovely memories of them both as puppies and into their adult life.
 A couple of years ago we were talking to an old fellow just outside of Bunyip who bred Koolies in the Maffra area.
 He was the breeder of Otto and Heidi.

 Then came Molly, a Koolie, who was Otto’s second girlfriend for around 9 months.
 Molly was a rescue and came into our lives at just the right time and gave Otto back the twinkle in his eyes.
-Molly is very sweet, loving and extremely loyal she is 14 years old and her coat is blue Merle.
-Molly has done some Obedience, Herding, Dock Diving and Noseworks.
-Molly has assisted on the stands at local Expos and The Royal Melbourne Show that the Koolie Club of Australia have attended over the years.
+Molly was very sweet, loving and extremely loyal she made it to 16 1/2 years old and her coat was blue Merle.
+Molly did some Obedience, Herding, Dock Diving and Noseworks.
+Molly greeted everyone on stands at local Expos and The Royal Melbourne Show that the Koolie Club of Australia have attended over the years.

 I am also one of the original members of the Koolie Club of Australia that was formed in April 2000.
 I was the inaugural Secretary of the club before becoming Treasurer.